The most impressive castle in the Netherlands

-The living quarters are decorated with furniture from the 17th century and totally reflect the splendour of that time.
+The living quarters are decorated with furniture from the 17th century and totally reflect the splendor of that time.
 I’d love to spend a night at the guest room, also known as the Prince’s room, and sleep in that amazing bed; a true showpiece!
 Wondering how I would squeeze my 181,5 meter tall body into that short bed?
-Back then people used to sleep sitting up, because they believed that if you lie down the blood flows to your head causing mental issues.
+Back then people used to sleep sitting up because they believed that if you lie down the blood flows to your head causing mental issues.
 I hope they were wrong about this.

 What are the best places for drinks?

 Have a drink at one of the terraces around the Great sea locks.
-This is the perfect spot for watching the commotion arising from private vessels trying to manoeuvre into the sea locks.
+This is the perfect spot for watching the commotion arising from private vessels trying to maneuver into the sea locks.
 They often end up across, much to the annoyance of the more experienced skippers.
-This is comedy theatre at its best and it is for free!
+This is a comedy theatre at its best and it is for free!
 I can’t wait to start organizing Comedy Walks in Muiden, it just seems meant to be.

-I wanted to have a drink at the restaurant Fort H, but during my visit in May 2019 it was closed for renovations.
+I wanted to have a drink at the restaurant Fort H, but during my visit, in May 2019 it was closed for renovations.
 So please if you happen to visit this place in the near future leave your comments below.
 And on your way to Fort H quickly peek inside the St Nicolas Church from the 15th century.
 The tower, once built as a lookout post, dates back to the 12th century.

 How do you get there?

 If you wanna use public transportation to go to the Amsterdam Castle Muiderslot you can take the train, the bus or the boat.
 I guess the boat is the most fun, but I took the train/bus myself.
-Click here for more information on public transportation to the Amsterdam Castle (information available in Dutch, English and German).
+Click here for more information on public transportation to the Amsterdam Castle (information available in Dutch, English, and German).